rintala/dinnerplanner-html-react/README.md

 ## Set API key

 In order to access the API, you need to provide an API key, which is a secret to you and should therefore only be known locally on your system.
-Therefore, you need to set this REACT_APP_SECRET_API_KEY by setting such an environment variable on your system.
-Preferably, you can to this from the cmd as following on Windows (without the brackets):
+Therefore, you need to set this `REACT_APP_SECRET_API_KEY` by setting such an environment variable on your system.
+Preferably, you can to this from the cmd on Windows (without the brackets):

 ```cmd
 SET REACT_APP_SECRET_API_KEY={{your api key goes here}}